 This book definitely took me some time to get into and I wasn’t sure exactly what to make of it at first, but I ended up LOVING the characters so much by the end!

-I don’t even know how to explain this story, but here are some basics: Blue lives with a family of psychic women in a cramped, eclectic house that’s described super vividly.
+I don’t even know how to explain this story, but here are some basics: Blue lives with a family of psychic women in a cramped, eclectic house that you will want to move to by the end of the series.
 On St. Mark’s Eve she sees the ghost or whatever of a boy named Gansey who’s going to die within the coming year.
-She’s told that she can see him because either he’s her true love or she kills him.
-And she’s always been told the first boy she kisses will die.
+She’s told that she can see him because he’s her true love or she kills him.
+And she’s always been told the first boy she kisses will die…

-I guess you could say there’s an element of magic to the story, but it never feels like outright magic?
+I think this is also one of the first series I remember that actually depicted a poorer rural area pretty well, which was great to find.
+And I guess you could say there’s an element of magic to the story, but it never feels like outright magic?
 There are ley lines, energy readings, tarot cards and psychics, trees that speak Latin, and people who pull items from dreams, but it’s all woven into a very realistic rural Virginia setting in a way that feels totally normal.
-So I think their world feels more like a WASP-ish occult Wonderland than “magic.”
+I thought their world felt more like a WASP-ish occult Wonderland.